R17 (New York City Subway car): Description

 The major identifying characteristics of the R17 can all be found in its windows.
 These include the circular windows on the car end doors, similar to those found on the R15 and the B Division R11 and R16.
 The R17 also features large, rounded rectangle windows on its side doors, similar to those found on nearly every car in today's subway system.
 While similar to the R16 in outward appearance, as an A Division car, it is smaller and contains only three doors on each side of the car (instead of four).
 Side windows are of a two-pane, pull-down drop sash type (used until the Main Line R36s).

 The R17, like many older New York City Subway cars built for the A Division, also features two sets of mid-car body passenger windows on each side.
 Normally arranged in two pairs of three on the R15, on the R17, one set of windows on each side contains a rollsign in lieu of a third window.
 The sign contains three readings arranged vertically on its box – the top two being the train's terminals, and the bottom being the train's route.
 This window and signbox pattern, first appearing on the R16, became the blueprint for the later R21 and R22, the Redbirds, and even influenced the design of trains still in service today.

-Car 6812 was repainted with a gold exterior scheme with a view of being used in the Fifth Avenue Association's 50th Anniversary Parade; however, the car was withdrawn in favor of R-22 7526.
+Car 6812 was repainted with a gold exterior scheme with a view of being used in the Fifth Avenue Association's 50th Anniversary Parade; however, the car was withdrawn in favor of R22 7526.

-Car 6552 received a speckled green interior paint scheme during the early 60's.
+Car 6552 received a speckled green interior paint scheme during the early 60s.